lyokha/hl/README.md

 - **-a**  greps inside hidden files and directories, implies `-r`.
 Names of hidden files and directories start with a dot symbol.

+- **-gitignore**
+      ignores paths not tracked or ignored by git inside git repositories.
+      Effective in recursive grep.

 - **-f (-flist)**
       builds the file list from the trailing arguments automatically when option `-` is not specified.